netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/vpnparameter_module.rst

         <div class="ansible-option-cell">

       Specify the network resources that users have access to when they log on to the internal network.
 The default setting for authorization is to deny access to all network resources.
 Citrix recommends using the default global setting and then creating authorization policies to define the network resources users can access.
-If you set the default authorization policy to DENY, you must explicitly authorize access to any network resource, which improves security.
+If you set the default authorization policy to \ :literal:`DENY`\ , you must explicitly authorize access to any network resource, which improves security.

       .. rst-class:: ansible-option-line